Joao4569/be-centered/README.md

 ## Testing

-- Found bug with navigation menu order , it is displaying in reverse order. - Resolved
+- Found bug with navigation menu order, it is displaying in reverse order - Resolved by researching information on [Web Developer Diary](http://nambiara.blogspot.com/2010/10/float-right-without-changing-order.html).
+- Found that the Hero image did not cover entire screen width - Resolved by using original image size.

 ### Validator Testing